 The Dangers of Industrial Work

 According to OSHA, approximately 15 workers die on the job every day.
 There are a variety of reasons for these deaths, but most of them are caused by one of the “fatal four” hazards.
-Additionally, most of these deaths are preventable when employers take the proper measures to keep work environments in a safe condition.
+Additionally, most of these deaths are preventable when employers take the proper measures to keep work environments in safe condition.

 Sadly, however, this doesn’t always happen.
 Employers may cut corners to save money or increase output.
 According to OSHA, the standards violated most often include: